 This era signified unprecedented growth at Terrace.
-The Br Buckley Outdoor Education Centre at Lake Maroon was used for the first time, the Manual Arts block was built, the tunnel under Gregory Terrace was completed as was the Br FE Rodgers pavilion at Tennyson.
+The Br Buckley Outdoor Education Centre at Lake Maroon was used for the first time, the Manual Arts block was built and the tunnel under Gregory Terrace was completed, as was the Br F E Rodgers pavilion at Tennyson.

 In 1986 Billet St was purchased.
-The College now owned the entire block bordered by Gregory Terrace, Victoria, Rogers and Water streets.
+The College now owned the entire block bordered by Gregory Terrace and Victoria, Rogers and Water streets.
 The Gregory Terrace Foundation was established in 1986 to help fund Capital development.

-Further significant development continued around the College including the Campbell Centre, Duhig Place, Celtic Cross, Mt Sion, the restoration of College Hall, new facilities for Science, Music, Performing Arts, Library and Learning Support, the Br Barry Buckley Outdoor Education Centre and the Chapel of the Holy Family.
+Further significant development continued around the College including the Campbell Centre, Duhig Place, Celtic Cross, Mt Sion, the restoration of College Hall, new facilities for Science, Music, Performing Arts, Library and Learning Support, the Br Buckley Outdoor Education Centre and the Chapel of the Holy Family.

 The College’s Mission Statement was presented and accepted in 1988.
 In 1993 Dr Brendan McManus became the College’s first lay Principal.

-This era has been marked by development, renovation and rebuilding.
+This era was marked by development, renovation and rebuilding.
 In 2007 the Christian Brothers formed Edmund Rice Education Australia under which auspices the College now sits.

 In 2007, students commenced at Waterford Place, which is a unique, forward-thinking, self-contained learning environment and development ground for Year 10 students.

 The devastating Queensland floods of 2011 forced a complete rehabilitation and rebuild at Tennyson.
 The rebuild allowed for the extension of the boathouse and the building of the Old Boys’ Grandstand.

 The year also saw the state-of-the-art Br Tony White building constructed and the renovation of the old Brothers’ residence, the Treacy Centre, completed.
 The weather once again intervened in late 2014 and further rehabilitation took place, including in College Hall.